panditdhamdhere/ethereum-org-website/public/content/developers/tutorials/run-node-raspberry-pi/index.md

 cd && deposit new-mnemonic --num_validators 1
 ```

-(Or download the [staking-deposit-cli](https://github.com/ethereum/staking-deposit-cli) to run on an airgapped machine, and run the `deposit new-mnemnonic` command)
+(Or download the [staking-deposit-cli](https://github.com/ethereum/staking-deposit-cli) to run on an airgapped machine, and run the `deposit new-mnemonic` command)

 Keep the mnemonic phrase safe!
 The command above generated two files in the node's keystore: the validator keys and a deposit data file.
 The deposit data needs to be uploaded into the launchpad, so it must be copied from the Raspberry Pi to the desktop/laptop.
 This can be done using an ssh connection or any other copy/paste method.